-The housing assistance subsidy calculation for Moving On households mirrors the Streamlined Fixed Assistance Program for Elderly/Disabled Households as established through HACSB's MTW Activity 22 - Streamlined Lease Assistance (SLA), except that the household's rent share (TTP) is the greatest of 24% (not 30%) of their gross income, the minimum rent, or baseline rent.
+The housing assistance subsidy calculation for Moving On households is established through HACSB's MTW Activity 22 - Streamlined Lease Assistance (SLA), except that the household's rent share (TTP) is the greatest of 24% (not 30%) of their gross income, the minimum rent, or baseline rent.
 All other components of the SLA activity apply to Moving On households.